Alejogb1/job-board/blog-data/why-cant-i-serialize-a-list-of-integers-from-0-to-63-to-json-in-keras-for-deep-learning.md

 id: "why-cant-i-serialize-a-list-of-integers-from-0-to-63-to-json-in-keras-for-deep-learning"
 ---

-Alright, let’s unpack this.
+, let’s unpack this.
 I recall encountering a similar situation back when I was building a sequence-to-sequence model for time series prediction.
 We had a dataset where numerical identifiers, essentially integers, were central.
 We weren’t dealing with 0 to 63 precisely, but the conceptual hurdle was identical: trying to directly serialize a list of discrete integers as labels or input features and running into json compatibility issues within keras when working with models.
-The problem, at its core, isn't a keras limitation *per se*, but rather a clash of types between how we represent our data and what the json format expects when handling numbers as discrete values and not floating-point approximations or string-representations.
+The problem, at its core, isn't a keras limitation _per se_, but rather a clash of types between how we represent our data and what the json format expects when handling numbers as discrete values and not floating-point approximations or string-representations.
 Specifically, json often interprets numbers as either floating-point representations or strings, which then causes problems when the keras model is expecting integers and not floats or strings when loading serialized configuration or data.

 Let's start with a practical explanation of why direct serialization of integer lists can fail.
 Consider a scenario where you have a list like `[0, 1, 2, 3, ..., 63]` representing, perhaps, the possible states of an agent in a reinforcement learning environment, or categories for a multi-class classification problem.
 When you attempt to serialize this directly to json using a common method like `json.dumps()` and then load it within a keras context—such as part of model metadata, or in a dataset pipeline—you might run into the issue where the integers become floats or strings during serialization, and, crucially, the reverse operation might not be clean.
 This is because the json standard does not inherently enforce an 'integer' type beyond the precision it chooses for its numeric representation.
 This can result in keras, which typically expects integers for tasks like embedding layer indices, encountering floats, which will throw an error or corrupt the data flow.